ImperialCollegeLondon/ReCoDE-penalised-reg/docs/chapter-2.md

 groups <- rep(1:5,4)
 ```
 The `grplasso` package does not automatically calculate a path of $\lambda$ values, so we compute those first, starting with the first $\lambda$ value using the `lambdamax` function from the package.
 Additionally, the package does not implement an intercept and standardisation in the same way as `glmnet`, so we do this manually.
 In general, when working with penalised regression models, it is a good idea to fit an intercept and apply standardisation.
+In general, when in doubt about whether a package performs standardization properly, a useful check is to compare it to `glmnet`, as this is the gold standard of R packages.

+**Q7: compare the `grplasso` package to `glmnet` to see if standardization works properly?**

 ```{r}
 library(grplasso)
 # standardise data